TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 13/Joshua 13.1.md

 ---

-Now Joshua was old and well stricken in years; and Jehovah said unto him, Thou art old and well stricken in years, and there remaineth yet very much land to be possessed.
+Now Joshua was old and well advanced in years.
+Yahweh said to him, "You are old and advanced in years, and there remains yet very much land to be possessed.